rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 !!!
 Note

     You can name the config files whatever you like.
-I'm using simplified names for the tutorials, but some sysadmins recommand names based on the actual domain, but backwards.
+I'm using simplified names for the tutorials, but some sysadmins recommend names based on the actual domain, but backwards.
 It's an alphabetical order-based organization thing.

     eg. "apache.server.test" would get a configuration file named `test.server.apache.conf`.
 #### Directing traffic to the Nginx server